Arkaeriit/devzat_forth/README.md

 [Devzat](https://github.com/quackduck/devzat) is a chatroom imagined for developers.
 It makes sense to let them code directly on the chatroom.
 This plugin brings a Forth interpreter to the chatroom.

-The Forth interpreter is [ASC miniForth](https://github.com/Arkaeriit/ASCminiForth).
+The Forth interpreter is [SEForth](https://github.com/Arkaeriit/SEForth).

 ## In-chat usage